LLNL/magpie/README.md

 Phoenix, Kafka, Zeppelin, Zookeeper, and Alluxio are supported.
 It currently supports running over the parallel file system Lustre and running over any generic network filesytem.
-There is scheduler/resource manager support for Slurm, Moab, Torque, and LSF.
+There is scheduler/resource manager support for Slurm, Moab, Torque, LSF, and Flux.

 Some of the features presently supported: